HamedFarahani89/Seattle-Airbnb-Project/README.md

 - Peak seasons and their impact on pricing
 - Pricing trends by neighborhood
 - Influence of property types on pricing in different neighborhoods
-- Sentiment analysis of reviews and their correlation with neighborhood ratings
 - Price prediction based on listing features

 ## File Descriptions